EIE2-IAC-Labs/iac-riscv-cw-26/README.md

 - The 'main' branch contains the pipelined CPU.
 - The 'cache' branch contains the pipelined CPU with a two-way associating write-back cache.
 - The 'single_cycle' branch contains the single-cycle version of the CPU.

 In each branch, the test folder contains .vcd test results.
 The folder test/media contains images and videos as additional testing evidence.
-The f1_vbuddy_sim.sh and ref_vbuddy_sim.sh bash scripts can be used to assemble and run the F1 and reference programs respectively.
+The commands 'make f1' and 'make ref' can be used to assemble and run the F1 and reference programs respectively.
+For the reference program, the distribution to calculate the PDF of can be changed by modifying ref_vbuddy_sim.sh.